wp-plugins/watu/readme.txt

 == Changelog ==

+= Changes in 2.1.1 =
+- Replaced 'the_content' filter with custom filter to avoid issues with membership plugins

 = Changes in 2.1 =
 - Displaying "Question X of Y" so the user knows where they are
 - Fixing incompatibility with Paid Membership PRO